 Bluff The Listener

 BILL KURTIS: From NPR and WBEZ Chicago, this is WAIT WAIT...
 DON'T TELL ME, the NPR news quiz.
 I'm Bill Kurtis.
-We are playing this week with Helen Hong, Tom Bodett and Josh Gondelman.
-And here, again, is your host, pretending his dogs count as an audience, Peter Sagal.
+We are playing this week with Hari Kondabolu, Mo Rocca and Faith Salie.
+And here again is your host, a man who wouldn't be caught dead in any mask that wasn't at least an N99, Peter Sagal.

 PETER SAGAL, HOST: